 - Experience or interest to learn creating videos to be published via YouTube or other channels

 - Effective time management skills and ability to respond to changing priorities

-– Ability to work independently and collaboratively in a team environment, on UVIC campus; some off-site travel may be required
+- Work independently and collaboratively in a team environment and on UVIC campus

-To submit your application via email (email@example.com), please combine the following documents into one continuous PDF file:
+Please submit your application via email to firstname.lastname@example.org, combining the following documents into one continuous PDF file:

-(c) contact information for two referees (including most recent direct supervisors of any positions);
+(c) contact information for two referees (including academic supervisor where applicable and most recent direct supervisor(s) of any positions)

 We thank all applicants for their interest.
 Only those selected for an interview will be contacted directly.